RogerBaklund/LayoutProcessor/README.md

 information in this layout if you need to, it is stored in the `static::$layouts` array with the layout name as key.

-For layouts which are defined within other layouts 'parent' gets the name of the layout in which it is defined and 'id' gets the line number.
+For layouts which are defined within other layouts `parent` gets the name of the layout in which it is defined and `id` gets the line number.

 #### get($layout_name)